b00f/b00f.github.io/docs/_posts/2021-02-20-linux_repeat_with_watch.md

 ---

 Imagine you are going to perform a stress test.
-You want to restart a service repeatedly to make sure the whole system is fault tolerant.
+You want to restart a service repeatedly to make sure the whole system is fault-tolerant.
 `watch` is your magic command here.
-You can use `watch` command to repeat a task.
+You can use the `watch` command to repeat a task.

-For example you can restart a docker service every 10 seconds:
+For example you can restart a Docker service every 10 seconds:

 {% highlight bash %}
 watch -n 10 docker restart my_service
 {% endhighlight %}

+The `-d` flag highlights the differences between each refresh, making it easy to spot changes at a glance:

+{% highlight bash %}
+watch -d -n 10 docker restart my_service
+{% endhighlight %}

 This is simple but makes your life easier.
-Trust me!

-You can use [tmux](https://github.com/tmux/tmux/wiki) to restart a service in one pane and watch another service in another pane.
-Keep tmux open for a day, it's fun!
+Give it a try!

+You can also pair `watch` with [tmux](https://github.com/tmux/tmux/wiki) to monitor multiple services side by side.